abdulvahabaa/Backend-Matrimony-App/README.md

 # Backend-Matrimony-App
-A developing Node.js and Express API with PostgreSQL for managing user profiles, preferences, and messaging in a matrimony app.
+A developing Node.js and Express API with Mongodb for managing user profiles, preferences, and messaging in a matrimony app.